pamatulli81/qs-picasso/README.md

   - Show Tooltip

 # Installation steps
-Download this extension package as a ZIP and extract it to your Qlik Sense Desktop extension folder or, if on a Sense Server, import it with the QMC
+Download this extension package as a ZIP and depeding on the environment:
+* Extract it to your Qlik Sense Desktop extension folder
+* Import it into the QMC in the Extension section on the Qliksense Server

+Note:
+The repository includes a demo app with a working example of the extension.

 ### Resources:
 * https://picassojs.com